Bethel New Life is a 501c3 non-profit organization based in Chicago, Illinois. Formed by a small

 The riots of the late 1960s and early 1970s left the West Garfield Park community in shambles.
 Homeowners, landlords, banks, businesses and investors fled this West Side Chicago neighborhood.
 In their wake came poverty, unemployment, and despair.

 But a small neighborhood church chose to make an impact in their community.
 Bethel Lutheran Church members, spurred by their faith, decided to fight the poverty and hopelessness.
 In 1979, they invested their few dollars to buy and rehab a three-flat apartment building.
 In doing so, they gave birth to Bethel New Life.

 Over the years, Bethel New Life has led the way in the community development movement.
 Our initial efforts focused on real estate development and affordable housing.
 Like many community development corporations, we also began social programs in areas of community need through leveraging community assets.
 In our first three decades,Bethel built 1,200 affordable homes, advocated for social reforms, provided in-home care to the elderly, welcomed people home from prison to find legal employment, provided programs for neighborhood youth, were instrumental in the development of community investment vehicles such as the New Market Tax Credit program and led efforts at the local and national level in community development and transformation.

-Today, Bethel is focused on connecting the economy of the West Side to the larger region, improving the capacity of the West Side to benefit from investment, and creating opportunities to bring individuals and families out of poverty through a focus on education and jobs creation.
+Today, Bethel is focused on connecting the economy of the West Side to the larger region, improving the capacity of the West Side to benefit from investment, and creating opportunities to bring individuals and families out of poverty through a focus on education & jobs creation.

 Since 1979, Bethel has earned a national reputation for cutting edge initiatives and pioneering approaches that build on the people, physical assets, and faith base of the community.